wombleton/gitlaw-nz/acts/R/Receiverships Act 1993.md

     (3) A receiver may omit from the report details of any proposals for disposal of the property in receivership if he or she considers that their inclusion would materially prejudice the exercise of his or her functions.

-    (4) A receiver who fails to comply with this section commits an offence and is liable on summary conviction to a fine not exceeding $10,000\.
+    (4) A receiver who fails to comply with this section commits an offence and is liable on conviction to a fine not exceeding $10,000\.

+    Section 23(4): amended, on 1 July 2013, by [section 413][86] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 24 Further reports by receiver